 Dan Brown got rich and famous rewriting church history in the "Da Vinci Code."
 Early Christian martyrs died penniless making Church history

-I think the evidence makes it clear that the Catholic Church did not rewrite the Bible to subvert the role of women.
-I think Dan Brown, the author of the Da Vinci Code, re-wrote Church history to sell books, and it worked.
+The evidence makes it clear that the Catholic Church did not rewrite the Bible to subvert the role of women.
+Dan Brown, the author of the Da Vinci Code, re-wrote Church history to sell books, and it worked.
 Everybody loves to hate the Catholic Church.
 Mr. Brown has made millions of dollars selling these books to women but ironically, this book geared to feminists has been a terrible to disservice to women because it has turned them away from the Church which could help them so much.

 Dan Brown ignores all the great Catholic woman saints like St. Thérèse de Lisieux, and St. Therese of Avila, who are doctors of the Church and have had a major influence on Catholic theology.
 There is Catherine of Sienna who gave the Pope a blast and told him to move his office back to Rome from France in the 1377, and he did.
 There is the Venerable Anne Catherine Emmerich, the nun who lived from 1774-1824 who wrote the book that inspired Mel Gibson's Passion and hundreds more.

 The Dead Sea Scrolls clearly demonstrate the integrity of the Church's transcription of the Old Testament.
 They were found by a Muslim and they predate the Church and Christ by 250 years and they blow away all the claims the Catholic Church wrote the Bible to suit itself.
 They are word for word what the Church transcribed from the Septuagint (Old Testament).
-Why would I believe that these men and women who died for the faith would put their souls in jeopardy by re-writing the Word of God.
-The Gnostic texts were messed up and that is not hard to understand considering all the convoluted versions of spirituality we see today (many of which I followed) That Da Vinci Code book makes me crazy.
+Why would we believe that these men and women who died for the faith would put their souls in jeopardy by re-writing the Word of God.
+The Gnostic texts were messed up and that is not hard to understand considering all the convoluted versions of spirituality we see today That Da Vinci Code book makes us crazy.

 I know this is going to shock some people who believe the popular press but virtually all reputable secular historians agree that: